 Policy Statement.
-UNT is committed to recognizing and rewarding faculty members in the non-tenure track ranks whose work demonstrates sustained excellence in teaching and service through the reappointment and promotion process.
+UNT is committed to recognizing and rewarding faculty members in the non-tenure track ranks whose work demonstrates sustained excellence in teaching, research, and service through the reappointment and promotion process.

 Application of Policy.
 All UNT non-tenure track faculty members.

+Definitions.

-1. Non-Tenure Track Faculty.
+Non-Tenure Track Faculty.
 “Non-tenure track faculty” means faculty members with a non-tenure track appointment.

 Non‐Tenure Track Appointment.
 A non‐tenure track appointment is an appointment of a fixed duration, in which the individual is part of the faculty of a unit.
 Such an appointment is not eligible for tenure and may be for a partial semester, a semester, an academic year, or for multiple years as fits the needs of the institution.
 Non-tenure track appointment titles are defined in UNT Policy, 06.002 Academic Appointments and Titles.

+Probationary Period.
+In the instance of non-tenure-track faculty on a continuing contract, “probationary period” refers to the period of employment under an initial multi-year appointment when non-renewal for faculty is the sole discretion of the university at the end of each year.
+An initial one-year appointment or series of one-year appointments is not considered part of the probationary period.

 Unit.
 “Unit” means an academic department/division under the administration of a UNT official with responsibilities for personnel actions.

 University Information Form.
 “University information form” means the form used to request faculty promotions, promotion and tenure, tenure only, and reappointments.
 This form is also known as the VPAA-174.